lmarkely/enron_fraud/README.md

 After the features are selected and engineered, nested cross validation will be used for algorithm selection in stage 3.
-Then, stage 4 identifies the hyperparameter values that give the best result for the selected algorithm.
-F1 score, precision and recall will be used during the algorithm and model selection.
+Then, stage 4 identifies the hyperparameter values that give the best result for the selected algorithm. recall score, precision and recall will be used during the algorithm and model selection.

 ## Feature Selection and Engineering